Ute people: Colorado

 Aside from their home domain, there were sacred places in present-day Colorado.
 The Tabeguache Ute's name for Pikes Peak is Tavakiev, meaning sun mountain.
 Living a nomadic hunter-gatherer lifestyle, summers were spent in the Pikes Peak area mountains, which was considered by other tribes to be the domain of the Utes.
 Pikes Peak was a sacred ceremonial area for the band.
-The mineral springs at Manitou Springs were also sacred and Ute and other tribes came to the area, spent winters there, and "share[d] in the gifts of the waters without worry of conflict."
+The mineral springs at Manitou Springs were also sacred and Utes and other tribes came to the area, spent winters there, and "share[d] in the gifts of the waters without worry of conflict."
 Artifacts found from the nearby Garden of the Gods, such as grinding stones, "suggest the groups would gather together after their hunt to complete the tanning of hides and processing of meat."

 The old Ute Pass Trail went eastward from Monument Creek (near Roswell) to Garden of the Gods and Manitou Springs to the Rocky Mountains.
 From Ute Pass, Utes journeyed eastward to hunt buffalo.
 They spent winters in mountain valleys where they were protected from the weather.
 The North and Middle Parks of present-day Colorado were among favored hunting grounds, due to the abundance of game.